RishiRaj-SoftwareEngineer/Expenses-Tracker-MERN/README.md

-# Expense Tracker App - Frontend
+# Expenses Tracker App - Frontend

 A modern React-based frontend for the Expense Tracker application built with Vite, Tailwind CSS, and Recharts.